openforcefield/standards/docs/enhancement-proposals/off-ep-0011.md

 <NAGLCharges model_file="openff-gnn-am1bcc-0.1.0-rc.3.pt" model_file_hash="144ed56e46c5b3ad80157b342c8c0f8f7340e4d382a678e30dd300c811646bd0" digital_object_identifier="10.5072/zenodo.203601" version="0.3"></NAGLCharges>
 ```

 This section only specifies a model file name, not a version of the NAGL software.
-The NAGL software is responsible for only accepting model files which it can not correctly interpret.
+The NAGL software is responsible for only accepting model files which it can correctly interpret.

 Note that atoms for which prespecified or `<LibraryCharges>` charges have already been applied are excluded from charging via `<NAGLCharges>`.

-## Alternatives

-The first GNN trained with the intent to be shipped in SMIRNOFF force fields is one that models AM1-BCC partial
-charges, so another solution could involve updating the existing `<ToolkitAM1BCC>` section instead of adding a new
-section altogether.
-This might involve a new tag in the `<ToolkitAM1BCC>` section that distinguishes a particular GNN
-from the existing QuacPac and/or `sqm`-based approach.
-This approach is limiting, however, since GNNs can be used to
-predict other charge models than AM1-BCC; if a GNN was trained to ABCG2 or a RESP variant, it's not obvious if that
-could drop in to `<ToolkitAM1BCC>`.

-Another similar solution could involve not updating the `ToolkitAM1BCC` specification at all and simply letting
-implementations use GNNs in place of QuacPac or `sqm` as currently specified.
-This in principle produces the same
-results, to the extent that the GNN accurately reproduces AM1-BCC charges, but is inconsistent with the philosophy that
-the details of a force field must be communicated to users and not hidden from view.

-The solution in this proposal makes clear to any person or tool inspecting a force field that GNNs are a different tool
-than existing AM1-BCC charge providers.
-It attempts to provide enough detail that somebody could re-implement the same
-GNN provided weights that are shipped alongside a force field.
-It allows for future modifications in which a different
-underlying charge model is targeted.

 ## Discussion